ORDER GRANTING MOTION FOR PRELIMINARY INJUNCTION

 (ii) Increased risk of suicide ideation and suicide;

 The disclosures set forth above shall be provided to the pregnant woman in writing and in person no later than two hours before the procedure is to be performed.
 The physician shall ensure that the pregnant woman signs each page of the written disclosure with the certification that she has read and understands all of the disclosures, prior to the patient signing a consent for the procedure.
-If the pregnant woman asks for a clarification or explanation of any particular disclosure, or asks any other question about a matter of significance to her, the explanation or answer shall be made in writing and be given to the pregnant woman before signing a consent for the procedure and shall be made part of the permanent medical record of the patient;
+If the pregnant woman asks for a clarification or explanation of any particular disclosure, or asks any other question about a matter of significance to her, the explanation or answer shall be made in writing and be given to the pregnant woman before signing a consent for the procedure and shall be made part of the permanent medical record of the patient; (2) A statement by telephone or in person, by the physician who is to perform the abortion, or by the referring physician, or by an agent of both, at least twenty-four hours before the abortion, providing the following information:

 (c) The name, address, and telephone number of a pregnancy help center in reasonable proximity of the abortion facility where the abortion will be performed; and

 Prior to the pregnant woman signing a consent to the abortion, she shall sign a written statement that indicates that the requirements of this section have been complied with.
-Prior to the performance of the abortion, the physician who is to perform the abortion shall receive a copy of the written disclosure documents required by this section, and shall certify in writing that all of the information described in those subdivisions has been provided to the pregnant woman, that the physician is, to the best of his or her ability, satisfied that the pregnant woman has read the materials which are required to be disclosed, and that the physician believes she understands the information imparted.
+Prior to the performance of. the abortion, the physician who is to perform the abortion shall receive a copy of the written disclosure documents required by this section, and shall certify in writing that all of the information described in those subdivisions has been provided to the pregnant woman, that the physician is, to the best of his or her ability, satisfied that the pregnant woman has read the materials which are required to be disclosed, and that the physician believes she understands the information imparted.

 H.B.
 1166.
 SDCL 34-23A-10.2 provides in pertinent part that a physician who, knowingly or in reckless disregard, violates SDCL 34-23A-10.1 is guilty of a class 2 misdemeanor.

-*885 Plaintiffs contend that requiring abortion providers to notify their patients that "the abortion will terminate the life of a whole, separate, unique, living human being" and the notifications regarding the existing relationship and the relationship termination language violate the United States Constitution.
-Plaintiffs also object to the physician's certification that he or she is satisfied "that the pregnant woman has read" the state-mandated disclosures and that "the physician believes she understands the information imparted."
-Plaintiffs believe the amended notice law forces abortion providers to articulate the state's abortion ideology and philosophical beliefs about abortion, in violation of their First and Fourteenth Amendment rights.
-Plaintiffs also allege that the notice requirements violate the First and Fourteenth Amendment rights of pregnant women by forcing them to listen to and understand the state's anti-abortion views.
+*885 Plaintiffs contend that requiring abortion providers to notify their patients that “the abortion will terminate the life of a whole, separate, unique, living human being” and the notifications regarding the existing relationship and the relationship termination language violate the United States Constitution.
+Plaintiffs also object to the physician’s certification that he or she is satisfied “that the pregnant woman has read” the state-mandated disclosures and that “the physician believes she understands the information imparted.”
+Plaintiffs believe the amended notice law forces abortion providers to articulate the state’s abortion ideology and philosophical beliefs about abortion, in violation of them First and Fourteenth Amendment rights.
+Plaintiffs also allege that the notice requirements violate the First and Fourteenth Amendment rights of pregnant women by forcing them to listen to and understand the state’s anti-abortion views.
 Plaintiffs further allege that forcing women to receive and understand untrue, misleading information about abortion violates their right to privacy and liberty protected by the Fourteenth Amendment, and constitutes an undue burden on their right to choose abortion.
 Plaintiffs also contend that several provisions in the statute are impermissibly vague in violation of the due process clause of the Fourteenth Amendment and that the health exception is inadequate.
 Defendants Rounds and Long oppose the motion for preliminary injunction.

 DISCUSSION

 When ruling on a motion for a preliminary injunction, the court must consider (1) the likelihood of success on the merits; (2) the threat of irreparable harm to the moving party; (3) balancing this harm with any injury an injunction would inflict on other interested parties; and (4) the effect on the public interest.
-Dataphase Sys., Inc. v.
-C L Sys., Inc., 640 F.2d 109, 113 (8th Cir.1981).
-"No single factor is dispositive; rather, each factor must be considered to determine whether the balance of equities weighs toward granting the injunction."
-United Indus.
-Corp. v.
-Clorox Co., 140 F.3d 1175, 1179 (8th Cir.1998).

 1. Success on the Merits